llamacademy/chicken-defense/README.md

 ## Supporters
 If you got value from this tutorial microgame consider becoming a Donation on Itch, or becoming a [Patreon Supporter](https://patreon.com/llamacademy), joining as a [YouTube Member](https://www.youtube.com/channel/UCnWm6pMD38R1E2vCAByGb6w/join), or even become a [GitHub Sponsor](https://github.com/sponsors/llamacademy) to show your support.

-Supporters over the life of this project:
+Active supporters as of the most recent video in this series are shown below.

 ## Phenomenal Supporters
 * YOUR NAME HERE!